51: 11/2004

 customer value model, you can check it out graphically here;

+all customers have some mix of current and potential value.
 In fact, you can create a two-digit score, in this case, Recency

 and Frequency or what I call an RF score, and rank all customers by a